segmentio/segment-docs/src/connections/destinations/actions.md

 2. Copy API keys, connection details, and other settings from the classic destination to the actions-based destination.
 In general, actions-based destinations have fewer connection settings than their classic counterparts.
 3. Refer to the actions-based destination's documentation for information about migrating specific settings.
 4. Disable the classic version of the destination, and enable the actions-based version.
-5. Verify that data is flowing from the development or test source, to the partner tool.
+5. Verify that data is flowing from the development or test source to the partner tool.
 6. Repeat the steps above with your production source.

 ## Edit a destination action